dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/multiple-image-processing.md

 ## setInput

-Sets an image source to provide images for consecutive process.
+Sets up an image source to provide images for continuous processing.

 **Syntax**